Separate names with a comma.

 Lighten up Francis...

-longhorn logo was added in 1962 when burnt orange returned; bright orange stripe was removed that year. i think Rooster Andrews designed logo or was responsible for it.
+longhorn logo was added in 1961; burnt orange returned in 1962; bright orange stripe was removed that year. i think Rooster Andrews designed logo and was responsible for it.